-The Recruitment and Employment Confederation (REC) is the UK's professional recruitment body, offering qualifications from GCSE standard, level 2, to degree standard level 5 on the RQF.
+The Recruitment and Employment Confederation (REC) is the UK's professional recruitment body, offering qualifications from GCSE standard, Level 2, to degree standard Level 5 on the RQF.

-Diplomas are offered at levels 4 and 5 for those aiming towards, or currently working in, senior roles within recruitment.
-You'll complete the qualification on the job, with flexible learning opportunities at level 4 and on-demand enrolment at level 5.
+Diplomas are offered at Levels 4 and 5 for those aiming towards, or currently working in, senior roles within recruitment.
+You'll complete the qualification on the job, with flexible learning opportunities at Level 4 and on-demand enrolment at Level 5.

-You could also carry out a recruitment apprenticeship, earning a wage as you learn on the job and gain a recruitment qualification.
+You could also carry out a recruitment apprenticeship, earning a wage as you learn on the job and gaining a recruitment qualification.
 Take a look at the REC list of approved providers to get started.

 Joining a professional body is optional in recruitment, although doing so can be valuable for developing networks and continuing professional development (CPD).